Melbourne Grammar School: House system

-In 1914, headmaster George Earnest Blanch introduced a formal house structure to further encourage interest in sport and promote physical development.
-Six houses were originally established.
-In addition to School House (the traditional English name given to the boarding house), names of the others houses commented the first two headmasters of Melbourne Grammar School (Bromby and Morris), two benefactors (Rusden and Witherby), and two brilliant all-rounder Old Melburnians (Jack and Hugh Ross).
-A room was assigned to each house where they could gather for meetings and socialise.
-Some allumni that have come through the system include: Felix Turnbill, Sebastian Crelley, Duck Marshall-Orr, Mak Lansell, Chris Lee, and James Gowdey.
+In 1914, headmaster George Earnest Blanch introduced a house structure to further encourage interest in sport and promote physical development; and six houses were established.
+In addition to School House (the traditional English name given to the boarding house), names of the others houses commented the first two headmasters of Melbourne Grammar School (Bromby and Morris), two benefactors (Rusden and Witherby), and two previous students (Jack and Hugh Ross).
+Some allumni that have come through the system include: Felix Turnbill, Sebastian Crelley, Duck Marshall-Orr, Mak Lansell, Chris Lee, and Leo Stephenson.

 Initially, students were sorted into houses based on geographic distribution.
 Thus, boys from Toorak were put into Bromby House, while those from South Yarra and west of the Yarra River entered into Rusden House.
-Students from Malvern and Glen Iris joined Morris House, those from Brighton and other suburbs around Port Phillip Bay become members of Ross House, and Witherby House welcomed boys from Canterbury, Camberwell and other suburbs around the perimeter of Essendon.
+Students from Malvern and Glen Iris joined Morris House, those from Brighton and other suburbs around Port Phillip Bay become members of Ross House, and Witherby House included boys from Canterbury, Camberwell and other suburbs around the perimeter of Essendon.

 The houses competed for the house championship and the prestige of being named "Cock House".
-They competed against each other in cricket, rowing, football, boxing (until 1950), running, shooting (until 1937), tennis, swimming, and now presently: Mario Kart, chess, painting, handball, drama, futsal, debating, and table tennis.
+They competed against each other in cricket, rowing, football, boxing (until 1950), running, shooting (until 1937), tennis, swimming, and now, Mario Kart, chess, painting, handball, drama, Futsal, debating, and table tennis.

 In Wadhurst, there are only five houses: Caffin, Cain, Cuming, Wilhelm and Brookes.
 The first three were named after prominent alumni.
 Wilhelm was named after Paul Wilhelm, a notable head of Wadhurst.
-Brookes house was named after the Brookes family, a significant family of Melbourne Grammar School.
-Prior to this, there were only three houses, before the addition of Wilhelm (originally called Deakin) in 2017 and Brookes in 2024.
+Brookes house was named after the Brookes family, a significant Grammar family.
+Prior to this, there were only three houses, before the addition of Wilhelm (originally called Deakin) in 2017, and Brookes in 2024.

 Cock House Cup

-From the earliest days, competition between the houses was fierce.
-The prize in question was the Cock House Cup.
-A points system was put in place, and houses gathered points in a range of sports in their quest to be recognised as the reigning house.
+Competition between houses was encouraged through the Cock House Cup.
+A points system was put in place, and houses competed for points in a range of sports.

-First presented in 1916 by Sir Ronald Munro Ferguson, the sixth Governor General of Australia, the Cock House Cup was intended to stimulate interest in house games and to build the sense of the houses as individual entities.
+The first Cock House Cup was presented in 1916 by Sir Ronald Munro Ferguson, the sixth Governor General of Australia.

 School House was the most successful competitor during the competition, securing the title 26 times between 1914 and 1956.
-Following each victory, the cup was passed around, according to School House tradition, so that each member of the house could drink from it.
+Following each victory, the cup was passed around, according to school house tradition, so that each member of the house could drink from it.